kulsoomrasheed/Qurinom-BlogApp/README.md

 # Getting Started

-To explore GreenTask App, follow these simple steps:
+To explore BlogVibe App, follow these simple steps:

 Clone this repository to your local machine.
 Navigate to the project directory.